garris/BackstopJS/README.md

 ```

 ### Changing the rendering engine (version 0.6.0+)
-BackstopJS supports using PhantomJS or SlimerJS (With thanks to CasperJS for doing the heavy lifting here.)
+BackstopJS supports using PhantomJS or SlimerJS for web app rendering.
+(With thanks to CasperJS for doing the heavy lifting here.)

-PhantomJS, the default rendering engine, does not correctly interpret flexbox and web fonts -- so if you are using those things in your app you will be way more happy using SlimerJS.
-Here is how to do that...

-First, install SlimerJS.
+First, be sure to have SlimerJS installed.
 From your root directory run...

 ```sh
 $ sudo npm install -g slimerjs